julian-englert/blog/content/posts/reading-guide.md

 ![[Obsidian Books in graph view.jpg]]

 [^figures]: In PlayBooks, there is no way to highlight images and figures directly.
-Make sure to highlight the caption (==*Figure 3.1: This graph shows XYZ...*==) if there is one, to find where to insert the missing figure later in your knowledge management system
+Make sure to highlight the caption (<mark>Figure 3.1: This graph shows XYZ...</mark>) if there is one, to find where to insert the missing figure later in your knowledge management system